What is Amaebi?

-This prawns transform themselves to female altogether when they reach the age of six year old.
-The ones in midst of transformation period are very expensive.
-The ones left aside whole day after caught are considered tastier than fresh alive ones.
+These prawns transform themselves into females altogether when they reach the age of six years old.
+The ones in midst of the transformation period are very expensive.
+The ones left aside the whole day after caught are considered tastier than fresh alive ones.

 What does Amaebi sushi taste like?

 The sweet component mainly consists of glycine, a type of amino acid.
 The stickiness comes from the high glycoprotein content.
 There is also a high moisture content so when the shrimp is boiled, the body shrinks and the texture isn’t very pleasant.
 Therefore, it should be eaten raw with wasabi-soy sauce or prepared as a raw sushi topping.